Editor Dom Sacco provides a quick update on the website and our slight change in editorial strategy.

-We’ve occasionally dabbled in other games like Overwatch, Hearthstone, CSGO and recently Call of Duty, and we’ll continue to write about stories we feel are interesting and relevant in games like those too.
+We’ve occasionally dabbled in other games like Overwatch, Hearthstone, CSGO and Call of Duty, and we’ll continue to write about stories we feel are interesting and relevant in games like those too.

-We’ve also covered news about streamers, YouTubers and other figures in the community over the past year or so.
+We’ve also covered news about streamers, YouTubers and other figures in the community.

-They might not be esports players themselves, but if you look at YouTubers like Foxdrop and Gross Gore, they know people in the UK League scene and are friends with several players and people in the scene.
-Gross Gore has played with UK players in solo queue; Foxdrop has helped cast the ESL UK&Ireland Premiership.
+They might not be esports players themselves, but if you look at YouTubers like RossBoomsocks and Foxdrop, they know people in the UK League scene, and Foxdrop has helped cast the ESL UK&Ireland Premiership for example.

 Thus they’re of interest (and/or relevancy) to many people in this scene, there is of course crossover there so we will continue to write about them too.
 Streamer articles also generate decent traffic – our Gross Gore interview is one of our most popular.